home-assistant/home-assistant.io/source/_components/wink.markdown

 Home Assistant integrates with the Wink API and automatically sets up any switches, lights, locks, fans, climate devices, covers, sensors, and alarms.

-Check the related components pages for actual devices that are support.
+Check the related components pages for actual devices that are supported.

 Home Assistant offers multiple ways to authenticate to the Wink API.
 Each authentication method is described below.

 ### Authenticate using [developer.wink.com](https://developer.wink.com)

 This method will require you to setup a developer account with Wink.
-This process can take a few days to get approved, but is the recommended form of authentication.
+This process can take a few days to get approved but is the recommended form of authentication.
 If you would like to use Wink in Home Assistant while you wait, you can use the email and password authentication below.

 This form of authentication doesn't require any settings in the configuration.yaml other than `wink:` this is because you will be guided through setup via the configurator on the frontend.